 This building is historically significant as one of four or five remaining commercial structures in Spring City.
 The architecture is pleasant if unspectacular.
 The lot has an interesting history.
 Samuel Frost held the Mayor's Deed, but sold the north part to Henry Puzey in 1874.
 Puzey built an adobe home on this section of the lot that has since been torn down.
-The Spring City Co-op Store was erected there.
+The Spring City Coop Store was erected there.
 Niels Anderson also acquired a strip in 1901 for his butcher shop.
 About 1900, Carl Hansen built a frame store on the extreme southern portion of the lot.
 In the 19th Century, beginning at the northern corner of the lot, the lot contained a house, a butcher shop, a co-op store, and Hansen's Store.
 Hansen sold it in the early 1900's to Isaac E. Allred who operated a drugstore and candy store.
 The old post office was also south of the old drug store.
 When he retired, Pratt Osborne purchased the old frame store.
-About 1920, Osborne tore down the old building and erected the brick building that continues to stand.
+About 1932, Osborne tore down the old building and erected the brick building that continues to stand.
 All the other structures on the block are now gone.
 The new store was primarily a general merchandise venture.
-Kenneth Allred operated a grocery store then sold it to another person who was briefly in business.
-After that, a bank owned it until it was sold to the Van Dykes for a mail order business.